martinezpenya/PRG_CFGS_2223/UD04/UD04_EN.md

 ## FTP

-The File Transfer Protocol (FTPo File Transfer Protocol) allows the transfer of files of all kinds between devices.
+The File Transfer Protocol allows the transfer of files of all kinds between devices.
 It is based on a client-server architecture and uses the TCP protocol.

 FTP uses port 21 by default.